MicrosoftDocs/Virtualization-Documentation/windows-container-samples/python/README.md

     docker build -t python:latest .
 5. To run the newly built container, run the docker run command. docker run -it python
-6. This will enter you into the container and show you "Hello World."
+6. This will enter you into the container and show you "Hello World!"
 7. The python version should display.
 Use the exit command to exit the container.
 ## Dockerfile Details:
 ```